 Life Science (Biology) covers the Human Body & Health; Life Functions & Energy Intake; the Structure, Organization, and Functions of Life; Heredity & Genetics; and Evolution.

 The GED Science subtest will measure your ability to interpret scientific content, how to apply basic principles of scientific inquiry, and how to evaluate scientific data and information.
-Science questions are often about scientific investigations and research and the results, and if you want to read more about how many Science questions you need to answer correctly to pass, check out this article.
+Science questions are often about scientific investigations and research and the results, and if you want to read more about how many Science questions you need to answer correctly to pass, check out the linked article.

 Scientific data and information may come from sources such as scientific journals.
 You must be able to correctly read the tables, graphs, tables, and charts presented in the information.